Your guide to Shanghai fitness for expats.

 Some Shanghai fitness centers sell monthly passes ranging from RMB 400-800, which is only economical if you are away from Shanghai for long periods of time during the year.

 Several high-end Shanghai fitness centers, such as Kerry Sports at the Kerry Centre in Pudong (1388 Huamu Lu) are quite popular with expats.
 These will charge RMB 7,000-15,000 for a one-year membership and offer much less crowded, cleaner environments with higher quality service and better equipment.

 The top of the line Shanghai Racquet Club in Minhang District, which has almost any activity you can imagine will cost about RMB 60,000 for a one-year membership.

 Several Shanghai boutique fitness gyms opened by expats offer both private and group fitness classes without the need to buy memberships.
 These include Olive Branch, Feel Good Fitness, Prime Fitness, Pro Series@ the clinic, and Spinback Fitness.

 Most provide private and group High-intensity interval training (HIIT) and circuit training; making use of various equipment including resistance bands, kettle bells and medicine balls.

 These fitness centers, along with the Crossfit clubs listed below, offer evening, weekend or daytime group fitness classes delivered by expat personal trainers for RMB 100-200/session.

-Yoga and Pilates are also popular ways for Shanghai expats to stay in shape.
-You can find many Shanghai Yoga and Shanghai Pilates clubs in this article.
+Yoga and Pilates are also popular Shanghai fitness activities for expats.
+You can find many such clubs in our Yoga article.